-PRELIMINARY PROSPECTUS

-SUBJECT TO COMPLETION
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED JUNE 26, 2017

-DATED MAY 22, 2017

-Class A Units Consisting of Common Stock and Warrants

-Class B Units Consisting of Series 2 Convertible Preferred Stock and Warrants
+647,482 Class A Units Consisting of Common Stock and Warrants 8,100 Class B Units Consisting of Series 2 Convertible Preferred Stock and Warrants

-We are offering up to \$10,000,000 of Class A Units (the "Class A Units") to purchasers in this offering, with each Class A Unit consisting of one share of our common stock, par value \$0.001 per share, and one warrant to purchase one half share of our common stock.
-The warrants will have an exercise price of not less than % of the public offering price of the Class A Units, will be exercisable upon issuance and will expire five years from the date of issuance.
+This is a firm commitment offering of 647,482 Class A Units (the "Class A Units"), with each Class A Unit consisting of one share of our common stock, par value \$0.001 per share, and one warrant to purchase one share of our common stock.
+The warrants will have an exercise price of not less than 125% of the public offering price of the Class A Units, will be exercisable upon issuance and will expire five years from the date of issuance.
 Each share of common stock and warrant that are part of a Class A Unit are immediately separable and will be issued separately in this offering.

-We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase Class B Units (the "Class B Units" and, together with the Class A Units, the "Units").
-Each Class B Unit will consist of one share of our newly designated Series 2 convertible preferred stock (the "Series 2 Preferred") with a stated value of \$ and convertible into shares of our common stock at a conversion price of not less than \$ % of the public offering price of the Units, and one warrant to purchase one half share of our common stock.
+We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase an aggregate of 8,100 Class B Units (the "Class B Units" and, together with the Class A Units, the "Units").
+Each Class B Unit will consist of one share of our newly designated Series 2 convertible preferred stock (the "Series 2 Preferred") with a stated value of \$1,000 and convertible into shares of our common stock, together with warrants.
+The shares of Series 2 Preferred do not generally having any voting rights but are convertible into shares of common stock.
 The shares of Series 2 Preferred and warrants that are part of a Class B Unit are immediately separable and will be issued separately in this offering.